w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

 If the long description is published within an HTML element on the same page as the image, the `longdesc` value can simply contain a fragment identifier (“hash link”) to the element containing the long description.
-This fragment identifier consists of an `#` and the value of the `id` attribute of the longdescription element.
+This fragment identifier consists of an `#` and the value of the `id` attribute of the `longdesc` element.

 {::nomarkdown}
 <%= code_start %>